WilsonOh/CPP_HTTP_Client/README.md

-# HTTP Client Written in C++
+# CPP_HTTP_Client

-This is a side project for me to gain a deeper understanding of how HTTP connections work and to also learn more about C++.
+This is a side project for me to gain a deeper understanding of low-level networking concepts as well as the HTTP spec.

 > **Note** This library only works on Linux and macOS!